Adroiti/docs-for-code-review-tools/checkstyle-ImportControl.md

-Pattern: Enforce what packages can be imported in each package
+Pattern: Use of restricted package import

 Issue: -